 Regardless of whether you choose a Basics, Red or Unlimited price plan, you’ll have access to the exact same level of 2G, 3G and 4G mobile coverage.
 You can use Vodafone’s online coverage map to ensure there’s coverage available where you live:

-With 4G coverage, you can typically get download speeds of around 25-35Mbit/s from Vodafone.
-A forecast of the download speeds available in your area can be found within Vodafone’s coverage map (tap the Data speed info button once you’ve entered your postcode to check the coverage in your area).
+With 4G coverage, you can typically get download speeds of around 25-35Mbps from Vodafone.
+A forecast of the download speeds available in your area can be found within Vodafone’s coverage map (tap on the Data speed info button once you’ve entered your postcode).

-If you have a 5G-ready smartphone and price plan, you can access Vodafone’s 5G mobile network in towns and cities where 5G coverage has been switched on.
+If you have a 5G-ready smartphone and price plan, you can access Vodafone’s 5G network in towns and cities where coverage has been switched on.

-Access to 5G coverage is available on the Red 5GB plan, the Red 20GB plan and all unlimited data plans.
+Access to 5G coverage is available on Vodafone Red price plans with at least 5GB of data per month and on all Vodafone unlimited data plans.